Itheum/util-snippets-sol/README.md

 ### Admin CLI

-The admin CLI is a simple rust CLI that can be used to deploy and interact with a Fungible Token.
+The admin CLI is a simple rust CLI that can be used to deploy and interact with a SPL Token.

 To run the CLI, first build it: